Politics and technology

 Politics and technology encompasses concepts, mechanisms, personalities, efforts, and social movements that include, but are not necessarily limited to, the Internet and other information and communication technologies (ICTs).
 Scholars have begun to explore how internet technologies influence political communication and participation, especially in terms of what is known as the public sphere.

-The smartphone is a transformational communication technology that has features that include talk, text messaging, Internet access, electronic mail, faxing, pictures, video, and a wide variety of applications.
+The smartphone is a communication technology that includes features such as voice calls, text messaging, internet access, email, images, video, and applications.
 Mobile devices are one of the important reasons for the rise of political participation and are now portrayed as a voting agent in the least developed countries.
 Increased availability of mobile phones, and subsequent access to the public sphere, has enhanced individuals' and groups' ability to bring attention to and organize around specialized issues.

 More recently, social media has emerged as one of the main platforms for politics.
 Millions of users can learn about politicians' policies and statements, interact with political leaders, organize, and voice their own opinions on political matters.
 Political campaigns are also using social media sites to reach voters using political advertising.

 There is also a wide variety of online tools meant to promote political participation and combat the spread of misinformation.
 A comparison of civic technology platforms can be useful in differentiating the different services offered by each platform.